-It also clearly communicates to your partner that you take their time with the children seriously, and it is valued.
+It also sends a clear message to your partner that you take their time with the children seriously.
 When a partner leaves the family home, the basis upon which they see the children shifts overnight.
-Agreeing a calendar a year in advance demonstrates commitment to making sure they have quality time with the children and should produce goodwill which in turn should help with discussions about specific (more emotive) dates.
+Agreeing a calendar a year in advance demonstrates commitment to making sure they also get quality time with the children and should produce goodwill which in turn should help with discussions about specific (more emotive) dates.
 This leads us to number 2 below.

 2. Be pro-active about anticipating the emotional complexities involved on certain anniversaries, feast days and holidays.
-I say this with Christmas fast approaching.
-Just this week, a number of my clients have received requests from their former partner to change the contact schedule over the festive period, (in order to fit in with larger family celebrations).
-A conversation about a particular family event or party, a few months in advance is going to be far less emotionally charged than with weeks to go and it’s a good idea to front load this sort of dialogue if you can.
+A conversation about a particular family event or party, a few months in advance, is going to be far less emotionally charged than with weeks to go and it’s a good idea to front load this sort of dialogue if you can.

 3. Be civil when you meet.
-This might seem an obvious point, but it can be especially difficult to remain calm when you are in the midst of divorce proceedings.
-Keep in mind that children, especially young children, are hugely sensitive to the timbre of your dialogue.
-In Christina McGhee’s book (1) she explains that children see themselves in binary terms, comprising one half, one parent and the other half, the other.
+This can be especially difficult when you are in the midst of divorce proceedings.
+However, children, especially young children, are hugely sensitive to the timbre of your dialogue.
+In Christina McGhee’s book1 she explains that children see themselves in binary terms, comprising one half with one parent and the other half, the other.
 Therefore children receive criticism of their parent as criticism of the corresponding half of themselves.
 If you can’t be civil then it is better to think of alternative ways for the children to transition between you – having one parent drop off at school to end their time with the children, and the other pick up from school to start their time, can be a useful tool to avoid a scene.

 4. Give your child permission to enjoy their time with their other parent.
 Your child will have divided feelings of loyalty when parents separate (and long after the divorce is finalised).
 Even if they do enjoy time with the other parent, they may feel guilty about that and not want to tell you.
 Giving them permission to enjoy time with the other parent is an important gift to your child and will also pay dividends in your own relationship with them.
 They will appreciate it in years to come and will continue to see you as someone they can open up to and talk to in other crucial areas of their life, such as school and friendship issues.